Codemation Docs

 pnpm add @acme/codemation-plugin-hello

-2. Discovery — The host scans node_modules for packages whose package.json includes codemation.plugin as a string path and loads that module.
+2. Discovery — The host scans node_modules for packages whose package.json includes codemation.plugin as a string path and loads that built JavaScript module.
 You do not have to duplicate that import in codemation.config.ts unless you want an explicit reference.

 3. Explicit plugins — You can still add plugins to codemation.config.ts (for example a local file path while developing).
 Configured plugins are merged with discovered plugins; when the same published package appears both ways, the host dedupes by package identity.